ULL-prompt-engineering/cookbook-location-and-weather-per-harald/README.md

 });
 ```

+At this point you can return to the [function-call branch]([function-call branch](https://github.com/ULL-prompt-engineering/cookbook-location-and-weather-per-harald/tree/function-call)) of this repository to see the incoming code.

 Notice that the `role` is set to `"function"`.
 This tells OpenAI
-that the `content` parameter contains the result of the function call
+that the `content` parameter **contains the result of the function call**
 and not the input from the user.

 At this point, we need to send a new request to OpenAI with this updated
 `messages` array.

-However, we don’t want to hard code a new function
-call, as our agent might need to go back and forth between itself and
+Our agent is going to need to go back and forth between itself and
-GPT several times until it has found the final answer for the user.
+GPT several times until the LLM  finds the final answer.

-This can be solved in several different ways, e.g. recursion, a
+This can be solved in several different ways, e.g.

+- recursion,
+- a while-loop, or
-while-loop, or a for-loop.
+- a for-loop.

 We'll use a good old for-loop for the sake of
 simplicity.

-## Creating the loop
+## Creating the loop question-function tool-new question

 At the top of the `agent` function, we'll create a loop that lets us run
 the entire procedure up to five times.